-Relaxing properly is essential to maintaining your physical and mental health.
+Relaxing properly is essential to maintaining your physical and mental health, and it has never been more necessary than for security professionals during the COVID-19 pandemic.
 (The Japanese actually have their own word, karōshi, to refer to death from overwork.)
 This is especially true for security professionals.
 Failure to relax can negatively impact the quality of your work; but learning not to think about work outside of working hours can, in fact, make you more productive.

 Let’s look at some ways that you (and your employees) can stop thinking about work once you leave the office.